dhiltonp/hexbright/programs/set_and_remember/README.md

     *   Holding the button and point and changing the angle of the light with the ground you can speed up or slow down the frequency of the light.

 *   3 Clicks-Nightlight mode
-    *   When sitting still, the tailcap glows red.
-When picked up, the light turns on to the brightest setting.
+    *   When sitting still, the tailcap glows green.
+When picked up, the light turns on to the saved nightlight setting and the tail cap stops glowing.
-    *   If not moved for 10 seconds it dims and the tailcap glows red again.
+    *   If not moved for 5 seconds the main light dims and the tailcap glows green again.
     *   Holding the button will allow adjustment of the brightness of the light.
-This brightness will be saved in EEPROM and be remembered when the light is turned off.
+This brightness will be saved in EEPROM and be remembered when the light enters this mode again or is moved again.
+The level saved level is stored in EEPROM so it is used from run to run.

 *   4 Clicks-SOS mode
-    *   Light blinks SOS repeatedly in Morse code
+    *   Light blinks the morce code for SOS

 *   5 Clicks-Lock mode
     *   When locked, the light will not turn on.
 5 clicks when locked will unlock the light.
-After locking or unlocking the switch leds will flash 3 times.
+After locking or unlocking the tail cap leds will flash 3 times.
 Red for locked and green for unlocked.

 Extras
 ----------------